When demotivation happens, it’s obvious. There are obstacles to success, the failures are real and the smell of indifference is everywhere.

 Use the word ‘together’ when you assign tasks

-1. Be visible and open so people are more inclined to feel comfortable having a conversation with you.
+Be visible and open so people are more inclined to feel comfortable having a conversation with you.
 Being visible isn’t just in person.
-If your business uses collaboration tools be there to interact using social networking tools.
+If your business uses collaboration tools be there to interact with your team members using discussions or social networking tools.
 Let your team know they can easily reach you.
 Ask for regular feedback, input and ideas from your team.

 Thankfully business is moving from the dreaded annual review process to providing continuous feedback loops so employees can correct their course if needed.
 Using a combination of face-to-face and digital tools, teams can now model the desired behaviour you want to see and lead by example.
 Centricminds Intranet software allows you to share feedback with individuals or with the whole team on initiatives, tasks or files.